 Mr. Ruehle asked for clarification and noted the behavior of the crossing guards conflicting with the signalization on Lathrop that can create substantial back-ups.
 Although it is not related to the development, he asked if it would make sense to provide a flashing pedestrian crossing signal at Lake and Ashland that is functional during school drop-off and pick-up times and synchronized with the traffic light at Lake and Lathrop.
-Mr. Aboona said it would have to be determined whether the criteria for the MUTCD have been met to warrant that type of signal.
+Mr. Aboona said it would have to be determined whether the criteria for the Manual on Uniform Traffic Control Devices (MUTCD) have been met to warrant that type of signal.